We are here to help you plan, prepare, respond, and report on anything that comes your way. Let us show you how!

 Veoci is all about preparedness, even during the fun and joy of the winter holidays.
 So, as an extension of our preparedness, take some of these Thanksgiving safety tips back to your kitchen as you get ready to celebrate (and don’t be afraid to use them after Thanksgiving, too).

-- Be an alert driver.
+2. Be an alert driver.
 According to The National Safety Council, Thanksgiving 2017 experienced the second highest vehicle related fatality rate of any holiday that year.
 Make sure you’re taking extra precautions because of the added volume of drivers on the road.
 It may be prudent to do your traveling late at night or early in the morning when the roads are less congested.
+Follow the four p’s when traveling.
+According to AAA, travel for Thanksgiving 2021 is expected to rebound to pre-pandemic levels.

-- Stay vigilant while cooking.
+5. Stay vigilant while cooking.
 If you have food on the stove, make sure you’re in the kitchen closely monitoring it.
-Someone should always be home while the turkey is in the oven, and it needs to be checked frequently.
+An adult should always be home while the turkey is in the oven, and it needs to be checked frequently.
 Avoid loose clothing around open flames and take extra care when wielding sharp knives.

-- Use deep fryers appropriately.
+6. Use deep fryers appropriately.
 Make sure you set up outdoor fryers safely away from decks, garages, trees, and other flammable structures.
 Your turkey must be fully thawed before dropping it into the hot oil because ice or water can spark flames.
-Avoid overfilling your fryer because excess oil can cause a fire if it hits the burner.
-Choose a small turkey (about 8-10 pounds).
-Make sure someone is always monitoring the fryer and looking out for smoke, which is a sign your fryer is overheating.
+Avoid overfilling your fryer as excess oil can cause a fire if it hits the burner.
+Choose a small turkey (about 8-10 pounds), and make sure someone is always monitoring the fryer and looking out for smoke, which is a sign your fryer is overheating.

 Have a happy holiday season from all of us here at Veoci!